koalalorenzo/202003-immutable-infrastructure-vault/README.md

 AWS credentials are required by both Terraform and Packer, while Cloudlfare is only used by Terraform to expose Vault.

+**After Vault is configured** all you need is to have `VAULT_TOKEN` and `VAULT_ADDR` configured correctly in your env 😜

 ## Packer Setup
 Please read more in [the related README file](./packer/README.md)

-In order to keep secure and updated the Vault machine, every now and then (monthly), the VM hosting vault gets recycled and replaced with a new one.
+In order to keep secure and updated the Vault machine, every now and then (usually monthly), the VM hosting vault gets recycled and replaced with a new one.
 To acheive this we use Packer, so that we can test and validate VM Images before upgrading to a new version.

 The packer builds uses Ansible to setup a basic firewall, SSH connection limits,